 We believe that our market remains largely underserved.
 We intend to invest aggressively in our direct and indirect sales and marketing capabilities, including investments in our outbound sales motion.
 We have been global from our earliest product sales and our global footprint continues to expand, with customers in more than 120 countries.
 During the year ended December 31, 2020, 45%, 40%, and 15% of our revenue was derived from customers in North America; Europe, Middle East and Africa; and the rest of the world, respectively.
-During the three months ended March 31, 2021, 42%, 42%, and 16% of our revenue was derived from customers in North America; Europe, Middle East and Africa; and the rest of the world, respectively.
 We have a significant opportunity to further expand globally.
 We plan to support more languages, recruit partners, hire sales and customer experience personnel in additional countries as needed, and expand our presence in countries where we already operate.
 A critical part of our go-to-market strategy has been our broad and diverse set of partners that enrich our offerings, scale our geographic coverage, and help us reach a broader audience than we would be able to reach on our own, thus amplifying our go-to-market investments.
 We plan to continue to invest in growing our partner ecosystem to fuel additional customer acquisition and expand use cases within our existing customer base.